stories from outten the hills

 Copyright notice

-You may copy and post lengthy excerpts from any original article without prior permission if you direct the reader to the Woodpile Report for the full article and include a link.
-You may copy and post a photo or two in a non-commercial website without prior permission if you credit the Woodpile Report and include a link thus:
+You may copy and post an original article without prior permission if you credit the Woodpile Report, preferrably including a link.
+You may copy and post an original photo in a non-commercial website without prior permission if you credit the Woodpile Report .

 . . . . .

-You're about to be lied to by a Liberal when they say ...
+You're about to be lied to when they say-

 a new study shows